TheWolfAI07/Ethereum-Smart-Contract-Downloader/README.md

 * url: URL (and port if is necessary) of the Ethereum blockchain
 * blocks: Block/s
   * *.
 Recover smart contracts from all the chain
   * Number of the block.
 Recover smart contracts from a specific block.
   * Block 1 - Block 2.
 Recover smart contracts between 2 blocks.
   * Block 1 - * .
 Recover smart contracts from 1 block to the final of the chain.
 * api: The API provided by EtherScan.

 #### Example 1.
-Retrieve 1 block.
+Retrieve 1 block

 `````
 {